Delivery of the Baby

-Fathers or partners are encouraged to be actively involved in the process of childbirth by helping with relaxation methods and breathing exercises.
+Fathers or partners are encouraged to be actively involved in the childbirth process by helping the mother with relaxation and breathing exercises.

-During the delivery process, the medical team will continue to keep an eye on the mother's vital signs, like blood pressure and pulse, and the fetal heart rate.
+During delivery, the medical team will monitor the mother's vital signs, like blood pressure and pulse in additionto the baby’s heart rate.

-The health care team will examine the cervical opening to determine the position of the fetus' head and will continue to support and guide the mother in her pushing efforts.
+The health care team will examine the mother’s cervical opening to determine the position of the baby’s head.
+The team will continue to support and guide the mother in her pushing efforts.

 Types of Delivery

-During a vaginal delivery, the health care provider will assist the fetus' head and chin out of the vagina when it becomes visible.
+During a vaginal delivery, when the baby’s head and chin become visible, the health care provider will support and guide them out of the vagina.

-Once the head is delivered, the health care provider applies gentle downward traction on the head to deliver the shoulder, followed by the rest of the body.
-The baby turns itself as the last movement of labor.
+Once the head is delivered, the health care provider pushes downward gently on the head to deliver the shoulder, followed by the rest of the body.
+The baby will turn itself at the last movement of labor.

-In some cases, the vaginal opening does not stretch enough to accommodate the fetus.
+In some cases, the vaginal opening does not stretch enough to accommodate the baby.

-After the delivery of the baby, the mother is asked to continue to push during the next few uterine contractions to deliver the placenta.
+Following the delivery of the baby, the mother will continue to push during the next few uterine contractions to deliver the placenta.
 Once the placenta is delivered, any tear or episiotomy is repaired.

-The mother is usually given oxytocin.
-This is a drug given either by an injection into the muscles or intravenously that is used to contract the uterus.
+The mother is usually given medication either by an injection into the muscles or intravenously that is used to contract the uterus.

-The uterus is then massaged to help it contract and to help prevent excessive bleeding.
+The uterus is then massaged to help with the contraction and to help prevent excessive bleeding.

 Cesarean section (C-section)

-For some women, the fetus may be delivered surgically by performing a Cesarean section.
+For some women, the baby may be delivered surgically by performing a cesarean section.

-Some Cesarean sections are planned and scheduled, while others may be performed as a result of complications that occur during labor.
+Some C-sections are planned and scheduled, while others may be performed as a result of complications that occur during labor.

-Cesarean sections are performed in an operating room.
-Usually, local anesthesia is given to the woman prior to starting the C-section, though general anesthesia may be used if the surgical team feels it is best.
+C-sections are performed in an operating room.
+Usually, local anesthesia is given to the mother prior to starting the C-section, though general anesthesia may be used if the surgical team feels it is best.

-Once the mother is ready, a cut is made in the stomach, and an opening is made in the uterus.
-The amniotic sac is opened, and the baby is delivered through the opening.
-The woman may feel some pressure and/or a pulling sensation.
+Once the mother is ready, an incision is made in the stomach and an opening is made in the uterus.
+The amniotic sac is opened and the baby is delivered through the opening.
+The mother may feel some pressure and/or a pulling sensation.

-Following the delivery of the baby, the health care provider will stitch or staple the uterine incision and the cut that was made in the stomach.
+Following the delivery of the baby, the health care provider will stitch the uterine incision and the incision that was made in the abdomen.

 Conditions for a cesarean section

-There are several conditions that may make having a baby by cesarean section more likely.
+There are several conditions that may make having a baby by C-section more likely.
 These include:

-- Fetal distress (signs that the baby may not be doing well)
+- Ditress experienced by the baby (signs that the baby may not be doing well)